kylehakala/angular-resource-demo/README.md

 be an actual date, but that would likely play hell with the seed data.
 Also, course would be better off as its own model, but we're just calling it an array for now so we don't have to deal with it.
 Cool?

+6. Speaking of seed data, go ahead and drop that in `server/config/seed.js`.